yeshua453/website/docs/tutorials/python.md

 ---
-title: Create a web app in Python with Pglet
+title: Create a web app in Python with Flet
 sidebar_label: Python
 slug: python
 ---